Ouranosinc/ESPO-G/README.md

 The tasks `indicators`, `climatological_mean`, `delta` and `ensemble` each iterate over their inputs inside the task.

+Extras:

+- dashboard.py: Creates a streamlit dashboard to

 ### Performance
 Bias-adjustment of climate simulations is a quest with many traps.
 In order to assess the improvements and regressions that the process brought to the simulations, we emulated the "VALUE" validation framework (Maraun et al., 2015).